tjresearch/research-oliver-hayman/README.md

 irregular objects that can be rotated freely by creating simplified representations of rotations of each object and selectively packing these representations at each step in the algorithm
 3. Requirements: None
-4. Installation Instructions: For any images representing objects to be packed, add pictures of objects against white backgrounds.
-Name images "1.png", "2.png", etc., in order for them to be packed.
-5. Run instructions: Edit "widths.txt" so that it is a tab-separated file with two columns, one of image numbers (with 0 corresponding to container) and one of corresponding widths
+4. Installation Instructions: Add any images of objects you want to be packed and an image for the container you want them to be packed in to the folder with Main.py.
+Images should contain the object against a white background, and objects will only be packed in white areas of the container image.
+For the current version of code, it is best to use small images to decrease run time.
+5. Run instructions:
 Execute the file Main.py.
-Outputted file of packing is called "final.png". (current version of code does not have text file, edit "widths" array in Main.py to specify different widths).
+Fill in prompts asking for the number of objects to be packed, names of object files, and the widths of objects as they appear in their image.
+Outputted file of packing is called "final.png".